• 0

 9. Garden Rescue Reveals

-The first question I get asked all the time is, are they real.
-The answer is yes.
 The contributors haven't seen the garden over the 2 days of build with the windows papered over.
 So when we do the reveal it is a true live reaction to the finished result.

-You can feel the tension and excitement with the applicants before they open their eyes for the reveal of garden rescue.
-Which makes the process even more exciting for us presenters!
+You can feel the tension and excitement with the applicants before they open their eyes for the reveal of garden rescue, which makes the process even more exciting for us presenters!

 Lee Burkhill and Charlie Dimmock